Peter Cane Prize 2026

 Peter Cane Prize 2025

-The Peter Cane Prize Giving Day took place on Tuesday 12th March 2024.
-We welcomed 10 attendees who had received 'Highly Commended' certificates for their work to the College, as well as our second runner up, Sydney Chan, our first runner up Freddy Moorman, and our winner, Isabel Chan.
+The Peter Cane Prize Giving Day took place on Tuesday 18th March 2025.
+We welcomed 9 attendees who had received 'Highly Commended' certificates for their work to the College, as well as our runners-up, Chloe Wong and Marcus Perkin, and our winner, Esmee Cadogan

-Congratulations to Isabel, Freddy, and Sydney!
+Congratulations to Esmee, Marcus, and Chloe!
 And many thanks to all those who participated and sent in their work.

 The History of the Peter Cane Prize